grafana-tools/sdk/README.md

 — "slugify" URLs is a simple task but this package used in Grafana server so it used here for compatibility reasons.

+## Status of REST API realization

+Currently implemented only create/update/delete operations for dashboards and datasources.
+Other functions in progress.
+State of misc API parts noted below.

+### Authorization

+Only API tokens implemented.

+### Dashboards

+Partially implemented.

+### Datasources

+Partially implemented.

+### Organizations

+Not implemented.

+### Users

+Partially implemented.

+### Snapshots

+Not implemented.

+### Frontend settings

+Not implemented.

+### Login

+Not implemented.

+### Admin

+Not implemented.

 ## Roadmap [![Coverage Status](https://coveralls.io/repos/github/grafov/autograf/badge.svg?branch=master)](https://coveralls.io/github/grafov/autograf?branch=master)

 * `[DONE]` Realize data structures used in a default Grafana installation for data visualizing (dashboards, datasources, panels, variables, annotations).
 * `[PROGRESS]` Support all functions of Grafana REST API for manipulating dashboards and datasources.
 * Support functions of Grafana REST API for manipulating users and organizations.

 ## Collection of Grafana tools in Golang